 The Bodhisatta was once a king.
 Before this, he was a poor laborer who died while keeping a holy-day fast.
-As king he befriended a poor man who was out in the scorching heat to collect a half-penny and made this man co-king.
-The Bodhisatta was so happy to not have any strong desires that he sang a song and his queen schemed with the barber to learn its meaning, which revealed the king’s past as a poor man.
+As king, he befriended a poor man out walking in the scorching heat to collect a half-penny and made this man co-king.
+The Bodhisatta was so happy to not have any strong desires that he wrote a song, and his queen schemed with the barber to learn its meaning, which revealed the king’s past as a poor man.

 The Bodhisatta was once an ascetic.
 One of his chief disciples became infatuated with a prostitute he had seen from afar and stopped eating and meditating.
 The Bodhisatta broke him of his affliction by explaining that happiness is tied to misery, so you cannot have one without the other.

 The Bodhisatta was once a king.
 Irritated that his alms went to worthless, greedy people, he made a grand donation to some private Buddhas (those who reach enlightenment on their own and do not teach the path to others).

 The Bodhisatta was once a wealthy merchant.
-Late one night he did not have the money to pay his long-time prostitute, so he asked her if he could pay the next day.
-She refused and this made him so disgusted with women that he became an ascetic.
-She apologized, but he said he would only consider returning if something impossible happened such as a winter coat being woven out of tortoise hair.
+Late one night, he did not have the money to pay his favorite prostitute, so he asked her if he could pay the next day.
+She refused, and this made him so disgusted with women that he became an ascetic.
+She apologized, but he said he would only consider returning if something impossible happened, such as a winter coat being woven out of tortoise hair.

 The Bodhisatta was once a vulture.
 He warned his son, who cared for him and his mother in their old age, not to fly too high, but he ignored this advice and was smashed to death by fierce winds.
 The Bodhisatta criticized those who ignore advice from their elders.